Bhargavi84/yoga-emporium/README.md

         * #### Bag page of user's profile.
             * Clicking on the Bag menu, will displays the products in the bag.
-            * Clicking on the add to bag menu, the producta will be add for checkout.
+            * Clicking on the add to bag menu, the products will be add for checkout.
             * Clicking on keep shopping button route back to products page.
                 * ### Secure checkout page
                 * Clicking on secure checkout button leads to shopping bag page and users can adjust the bag , size(if any)